Cultural Considerations when Building in Thailand.

 So do be careful of every trick.

 Every Chinese new year in Thailand there is much celebration.
-If you are building during this period you will notice that the workers and the building supply shops become absolutely lazy for about a week before and holiday – just keep it in mind as it seems to be normal annoying practice.
+If you are building during this period you will notice that the workers and the building supply shops become absolutely lazy for about a week before the holiday – just keep it in mind as it seems to be normal annoying practice.